sphanit/stage_simulator/README.md

-To launch stage:
+1) To launch stage:

 roslaunch stage_nav stage_pr2.launch

-To launch move_base:
+2) To launch move_base:

 roslaunch stage_nav move_base.launch

+3) Use Rviz to run and visualize the robot navigation